Beee4life/events-manager-emails/README.md

 The email subject is not set, because all 4 fields need to be set, to send an email.

 You can customise these settings through the admin panel.
 More info can be found in the contextual help (top right).

+### Suggestions

+If you have any suggestions, post them on [GitHub](https://github.com/Beee4life/events-manager-emails/issues).